fercho-0109/Self-Diving-with-Reinforcement-learning/README.md

 ## Summary.

 The repository provided showcases an illustrative implementation of a self-driving algorithm employing Reinforcement Learning techniques, utilizing the stable-Baselines3 library.
 This example serves as a practical demonstration of how RL algorithms can be applied to autonomous driving scenarios, enabling vehicles to learn optimal decision-making policies through interaction with their environment.
-By leveraging stable-Baselines3, a powerful RL library, this implementation offers a robust foundation for experimenting with OPP-Reinforcement Learning algorithm for specific autonomous driving task. it is programmed using a Phyton
+By leveraging stable-Baselines3, a powerful RL library, this implementation offers a robust foundation for experimenting with the PPO-Reinforcement Learning algorithm for specific autonomous driving tasks. it is programmed using a Phyton
 https://stable-baselines3.readthedocs.io/en/master/

 ## Overview